SylviaIfy/SylviaIfy/README.md

 <!--
 **SylviaIfy/SylviaIfy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I'm Sylvia Ofiani.

+I'm an excellent Quality Assurance Engineer.

+I love learning new and trying things, this year I'm letting the learning bug have a field's day with me and I'm learning alot about software development and test automation: Java, HTML, CSS, JavaScript, Selenium, ....

+I'll be back to update this with details of my journey with the learning bug.

+Cheers.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...